• Skip to primary navigation

 Bottomless pot

 Recycled yogurt or cream containers work well, too.
 You will need a sharp knife to do the job.
 And even though they are sturdy to start with, they are not as durable as the thinner potting containers.
 In the end, just use what you have on hand because it does not matter.
-All we are looking for is to cut off the bottom to have a bottomless pot.
+All we are looking to do is cut off the bottom to make a bottomless seedling pot.

 Planting seedlings in a Bottomless Pot

-Fill the bottomless pots as per usual for starting seeds with your favorite soil mix.
+Fill the bottomless pots as usual with your favorite soil mix to start seeds.
 I like to use the Promix organic vegetable and herb mix or mix our own soil.

 Planting Pickling Cucumbers in a Bottomless Pot